mw-orcl/Move_Improve/lab300/content.md

   - You will need an account that allows you to create a VCN, up to two cores of compute, and up to three cores of Autonomous Database.

 ## Step 1 - Select your Cloud Region ##

+In this step you will create a VCN with the quick start wizard.
+This will create all the related network resources including a public subnet, private subnet, internet gateway, NAT gateway, Service gateway, default security lists, and default route rules and table.

+We are taking the quick option, but there is also a custom option to create resources individually.

 1. Select your Region on the upper right of the OCI console